scVENUS/PeekabooAV-Installer/grafana/README.md

 and login with `admin:admin`

-from there you can install dashboards:
+from there you can add the two data sources (cuckoo and peekaboo) and then install the dashboards:

+Both data sources are type MysSQL.
+You can get the credentials from ```/opt/peekaboo/etc/peekaboo.conf``` and ```/var/lib/peekaboo/.cuckoo/conf/cuckoo.conf``` since the installer generates some random passwords for the db connections.

+Lastly import the predefined dashboards with their grafana.com id:

 `6306`	PeekabooAV_v3